Ayush-Gopisetty/codepath_homework/README.md

 ### MHN-Admin Deployment (Required)

 **Summary:** How did you deploy it?
 Did you use GCP, AWS, Azure, Vagrant, VirtualBox, etc.?
 In order to for me to deploy MHN-Admin, I had to create the MHN-Admin VM and install the MHM-Admin application and I used GCP in order to create the MHN-Admin VM and install the MHN-Admin application.
-Before creating the MHN-Admin VM and installing the MHN-Admin application, I first had to install the GCP SDK on my local machine and initialize the GCP SDK by using the command `gcloud init` on the Google Cloud SDK shell.
+Before creating the MHN-Admin VM and installing the MHN-Admin application, I first had to install the GCP SDK on my local machine and initialize the GCP SDK by using the command `gcloud init` on the Google Cloud SDK Shell.
 After initializing the GCP SDK, I set a default region by using the command `gcloud config set compute/region us-central1` and I set a default zone by using the command `gcloud config set compute/zone us-central1-f`.
 After setting a default region and zone, I ran the command `gcloud config list` to see that I had configured my project, region, and zone right.
-In order to create the MHN-Admin VM, I had to create the firewall rules that will allow for the MHN-Admin's inbound ports to be enabled by using the following commands.
+In order to create the MHN-Admin VM, I had to create the firewall rules that will allow for the MHN-Admin's inbound ports to be enabled by using the following commands on the Google Cloud SDK Shell.

 ```
 gcloud compute firewall-rules list